2023 Grants Awarded

 Contributions Throughout the Years:

-Over 200 people or organizations have donated to the PVHS Foundation.
-Without your generous donations, we would not have been able to give over $103,000 in grants to PV classrooms or build up an Endowment fund.
-If you wish to donate to PV classrooms, click on the “Donations & Tickets” button below.
-Also, consider purchasing a tile for our Legacy Wall.
-You can do so also by clicking on the “Donations & Tickets” button below.
-Thank you so much!
+Without your generous donations, we would not have been able to give over $120,000 in grants and scholarships over the past 15 years.
+We have also formed an Endowment account of over $280,000 towards future grants and scholarships.
+If you wish to donate to PV Classrooms, click on the “Donations & Tickets” button below.
+You may also consider purchasing a tile for our Legacy Wall… also by using the Donations & Tickets button.
+Thank you so much for your consideration.

 Foundation Honorees